nikita-loik/one-datum-two-data/_posts/2020-12-14-best-hunter.md

 1. they can negotiate an interview process for you
 * order of the interviews (*e.g.* to have tech-task after personal interviews, so that you don't waste time doing the task when you already lost points in the most-charming-smile contest)
 * tech-task content (*e.g.* sometimes they can negotiate you out of spending hours or even days on a tech-task by substituting it with code-along discussion or reviewing of your open-source projects)
-2. they can communicate back to the company your issues with tech-tasks (sometimes those are shitty by design), or your decision not to move forward with the application
+2. they can communicate back to the company your issues with tech-tasks (sometimes tech-tasks are shitty by design), or your decision not to move forward with the application
 3. they offer a life-long support
 * when your company goes bust
 * when you move to another country
 * when you want to change the company
 4. they tell you about the current state of the market

-Only 4 headhunters (less than 5%) made the cut, and I am very grateful to them for providing me with wealth of useful information and supporting me throughout the process.
+Only 4 headhunters (less than 5%) made the cut, and I am very grateful to them for providing me with wealth of useful information the current state of the market and supporting me throughout the process.
 Here are the details of the 3 who agreed to share their contact information.

 |hunter|hunter's game|hunting ground|
 |:--|:--|:--|